enlberman/ExperimentalDesign/README.md

 To setup a folder that you can use for both quarters of this class:

 1. Make new folder on your computer to save all of your work and data.
 For example I might make the folder `/home/andrewstier/Classes/ExperimentalDesignI_II`, which is a subfolder of my existing `Classes` folder.
-2. Use the following command whenever you start the docker container `docker run --rm -e PASSWORD=pwd -p 8787:8787 -v path-to-work-directory-on-local-computer:/home/expdes enluchicago/experimental_design:latest'
+2. Use the following command whenever you start the docker container `docker run --rm -e PASSWORD=pwd -p 8787:8787 -v path-to-work-directory-on-local-computer:/home/expdes enluchicago/experimental_design:latest`

-For my folder that I created this would look like `docker run --rm -e PASSWORD=pwd -p 8787:8787 -v /home/andrewstier/Classes/ExperimentalDesignI_II:/home/expdes enluchicago/experimental_design:latest'
+For my folder that I created this would look like `docker run --rm -e PASSWORD=pwd -p 8787:8787 -v /home/andrewstier/Classes/ExperimentalDesignI_II:/home/expdes enluchicago/experimental_design:latest`

+Once I have done this I can make new files that save into this folder! ()